mdsufz/MuDoGeR/Manual_MuDoGeR.md

 * The `/path/to/final_pure_reads_1.fasta` indicates the path to the file of the forward clean reads
 * The `/path/to//final_pure_reads_2.fastq` indicates the path to the file of the reverse clean reads
 * The `/path/to/assembled_reads/output/directory` indicates the path to the output directory where the assemblies will fall
-* The `-m 200` the amount of memory in gigabytes that the assembly process needs.
+* The `-m` the amount of memory in gigabytes that the assembly process needs.
-* THe `-t 96` indicates the number of threads of this process
+* THe `-t` indicates the number of threads of this process

 After the end of the assembly process, inside the output directory the user can find the folder `Assembly_folder`.
 Inside this folder is the assembly file called `final_assembly.fasta` and the `assembly_report.html` file with the QUAST assembly report of the assembly module.